jamesphilbrick/personal-site/docs/projects.md

+---
+icon: material/puzzle
+---

 # Projects
 See:

-- [projects-professional](projects-professional.md) - For work and engineering projects.
+- [Projects - Professional](projects-professional.md) - For work and engineering projects.
-- [projects-personal](projects-personal.md) - For anything else that tickles my fancy.
+- [Projects - Personal](projects-personal.md) - For anything else that tickles my fancy.